elf4j/elf4j-provider/README.md

 **Level**

-The default global logger minimum output level is `TRACE`.
-Supports global and package level customizations.
+The default level of a logger from the static factory method `Logger.instance()` is `INFO`.
+The default global minimum logging output level is `TRACE`; elf4j-engine supports global and package level customizations.

 **Writer**